Sidi Cape Review

 The Cape retails for $300, a drop in the bucket when compared to the top models in their shoe line-up.
 We feel, however, that this shoe doesn't provide the best value considering the comfort, weight, and lack of versatility it has to offer.
 For the money, the Giro Empire VR90 and the Pearl Izumi X-Project PRO both offer superior fit, performance, and versatility.
 Other less expensive shoes in our test selection, such as the Giro Terraduro, the Specialized 2FO Cliplite, and the Shimano ME7, are other great and more affordable options.

 The Sidi Cape is an expensive entry level XC race shoe from one of the most popular brands in cycling shoes.
-The shoe's quality construction and on the bike performance are its best attributes, although its comfort, weight, versatility, and walkability were bested by comparably priced and less expensive shoes in our test selection.
+The shoe's quality construction and on the bike performance are its best attributes, although comparably priced and less expensive shoes bested their comfort, weight, versatility, and walkability in our test selection.
 Those with the money to spend will be better off looking at the Giro Empire VR90 or Pearl Izumi X-Project PRO or pricing down into a less expensive shoe with greater comfort and versatility.

 The Cape is also available in significantly more ventilated "Air" version for $300

 GearLab is founded on the principle of honest, objective, reviews.
 Our experts test thousands of products each year using thoughtful test plans that bring out key performance differences between competing products.
 And, to assure complete independence, we buy all the products we test ourselves.
 No cherry-picked units sent by manufacturers.
 No sponsored content.
 No ads.
 Just real, honest, side-by-side testing and comparison.Learn More